Search Intent

 » Buy / Obtain / Download / Interact

-They are those that can be easily understood by Google, since the user reveals the action he wants to perform within the query itself.
+They are those that Google can easily understand since the user reveals the action he wants to perform within the query itself.
 The offered result reveals what the user’s actual search intent was.

 To position here, it is essential that the web that offers the result allows you to carry out the specific action that is being requested in the query: buy, reserve, download, etc.